 The Business Review is normally held twice a year, unless more frequent reviews are required, and is chaired by the Group CEO.
-The Business Review shall mainly focus on reviewing the business unit's strategic and operational performance and review development in trends versus strategic ambitions and actions planned to reach these ambitions.
-The purpose is to understand key operational challenges and the path to reach the strategic ambitions.
+The purpose of the Business Review is to review the business units' strategic and operational performance as well as plans for reaching strategic ambitions.
 Once a year the Business Review shall focus on the three-year strategy plan as part of the strategy process (referred to as Strategy Review).